wilsonfsouza/01-foundations-nodejs-challenge/README.md

   | `GET` | `/tasks` |

   #### Description
-  List all tasks stored in the database.
+  Lists all tasks stored in the database.
 It can also permorm a search, filtering tasks by `title` and `description`
   <hr>
 </details>